 While many city officials see this proposition’s reasoning, there are still many on the board that see this as a gray area.

 “Obviously, I understand the reason behind it — general health and public welfare — but I guess my biggest issue is mandating something that happens on private property,” Councilor Kristen Jennings said.

 “We are thinking about those that are going to create a bad image for Sheridan,” Councilor Steven Brantz said.
 “I understand that.
 But let’s be aware that we’re also trying to encourage people to come and stay here during the summer also.
 To say ‘We’re going to play this little game, and you have to move once a month’… that is just wrong.
 I just don’t want to see that done to our parks here in Sheridan.”

 “There’s a lot of mandates that RV parks already have in the books, and I’m probably not in support of adding another one,” Councilor Jacob Martin agreed.

 Regardless if this ordinance is approved or not, will this become a regulation RV parks around the nation choose to adopt?

 Other RV park regulations (Spoken and unspoken)

 If you plan to stay at an RV park long term, it’s a good idea to familiarize yourself with the campground rules about extended stays.
-Campground Reviews is not only a trusted online source of RV park reviews, it is a portal to park websites that list their regulations.
+RV LIFE Campgrounds is not only a trusted online source of RV park reviews, it is a portal to park websites that list their regulations.

 RV parks usually have their rules posted prominently.
 Even so, there are specific standards that RV owners are expected to adhere to.
 Veteran RVers are more so aware of these unwritten rules, mostly due to trial and error.
 For those new to RVing, Mike and Jennifer Wendland of RV Lifestyle have created a campground etiquette list.